Chart Color Schemes

 Leopold has a typical household mix, with a higher-than-average median household size

 Family households constitute 74.3% of all households, including 31.5% couples with children, 30.1% couples without children, and 11.6% single parent families.
-Non-family households comprise the remaining 25.7%, with lone person households at 23.9% and group households making up 1.8%.
-The median household size is 2.5 people, larger than the Rest of Vic. average of 2.4.
+Non-family households comprise the remaining 25.7%, with lone person households at 23.9% and group households at 1.8%.
+The median household size is 2.5 people, which is larger than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households